squeek502/ryanliptak.com/posts/fuzzing-as-test-case-generator.md

 ## The setup

-[`libFuzzer`](https://llvm.org/docs/LibFuzzer.html) uses various techniques to generate a random set of inputs that maximizes the code coverage of the fuzz-tested code.
+[`libFuzzer`](https://llvm.org/docs/LibFuzzer.html) uses various techniques to generate a random set of inputs that maximizes the code coverage of the fuzz-tested code (in this case, the Lua lexer).
 After fuzzing for a while, I then took those generated inputs and ran them back through the Lua lexer, generating corresponding output files that consist of a list of the lexed tokens and the resulting error, if any.
 For example:

 - **Input:** `local hello = "world"` &rarr; **Output:** `local <name> = <string> <eof>`
 - **Input:** `local hello = "world` &rarr; **Output:** `local <name> =` `[string "fuzz"]:1: unfinished string near '"world'`